Nxe5/Modular_Macropad_Firmware/README.md

 2. Open the project in PlatformIO or Arduino IDE
 3. Adjust configuration for your specific hardware in `src/ModuleSetup.h`
 4. Build and upload the firmware
-5. Upload web interface files to SPIFFS (see below)
+5. Upload web interface files to LittleFS (see below)

 ### Uploading Web Interface Files